cloudfoundry/cc-api-v3-style-guide/README.md

 | User With No Visibility | 200 | Empty List |

 ### POST
-Used to create a resource or trigger an action on a resource.
+Used to create a resource.

 * POST requests **shall NOT** include query parameters
 * POST requests **may** include a request body